Enriquealf99/COPproject/README.md

 # COPproject
+Members:
+Enrique Alfonso
+Sebastian Helver

+Contribution:
+It is impossible to determine each person's contribution to the project because we both collaborated on it simultaneously.

+Program Explanation:
 This program represents the Fiu campus map as a graph and finds the shortest path between two locations on the map.
 It prompts the user to choose their current location and destination from a list of campus locations, then calculates the shortest path between the chosen locations and prints the path and its total distance.

 The program starts by creating a list of Vertex objects, which represent campus locations.
 It then creates a list of Edge objects, which represent the distances between pairs of locations.
 The edges are added in both directions to create an undirected graph.